bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

   <BucketProvider>
   ```

-- `enableTracking`: Set to `false` to stop sending tracking events and user/company updates to Bucket.
+- `enableTracking`: Set to `false` to stop sending tracking events and user/company updates to Reflag.
 Useful when you're impersonating a user (defaults to `true`),
-- `apiBaseUrl`: Optional base URL for the Bucket API.
+- `apiBaseUrl`: Optional base URL for the Reflag API.
 Use this to override the default API endpoint,
-- `appBaseUrl`: Optional base URL for the Bucket application.
+- `appBaseUrl`: Optional base URL for the Reflag application.
 Use this to override the default app URL,
 - `sseBaseUrl`: Optional base URL for Server-Sent Events.
 Use this to override the default SSE endpoint,
 - `debug`: Set to `true` to enable debug logging to the console,
-- `toolbar`: Optional [configuration](https://docs.reflag.com/supported-languages/browser-sdk/globals#toolbaroptions) for the Bucket toolbar,
+- `toolbar`: Optional [configuration](https://docs.reflag.com/supported-languages/browser-sdk/globals#toolbaroptions) for the Reflag toolbar,
 - `feedback`: Optional configuration for feedback collection

 ## Hooks